-Usually a faulty oxygen sensor will set off a check engine light; specifying which sensor on what bank has failed.
-Replacing an oxygen sensor is an extremely common repair in older cars.
-Your oxygen sensor is a vital component of your exhaust system; which detects unburned oxygen in your exhaust.
-As your car ages, your oxygen sensor becomes worn, and is often due for replacement after 100,000 to 150,000 kilometers.
-Also, Early failure can brought about by other failures like blown head gaskets.
+Usually a faulty oxygen (O2) sensor, will set off a check engine light; specifying which sensor on what bank has failed.
+Replacing an oxygen (O2) sensor, is an extremely common repair in older cars.
+So, your oxygen (O2) sensor is a vital component, of your exhaust system.

+It’s job is, to detect unburned oxygen in your exhaust.
+So, as your car ages, your oxygen (O2) sensor becomes worn, and is often due for replacement; after 100,000 to 150,000 kilometers.
+Furthermore, early failure can brought about by other failures, like blown head gaskets.

-The converter is an emissions related component that is mounted in the exhaust pipe.
-As the engine runs, the catalytic converter warms up to an operating temperature of 500-1200 °F.
+So, the catalytic converter is, an emissions related component, that is part of the exhaust system.
+As the engine runs, the catalytic converter heats up, to an operating temperature of 500-1200 °F.

-At this temperature the particles in the ‘dirty’ exhaust are burned and converted into water vapor and carbon dioxide.
+Because, at this temperature the particles in the ‘dirty’ exhaust are; burned and converted into, water vapor and carbon dioxide.

-The catalyst inside is nearly always comprised of precious metals such as platinum, rhodium, or palladium.
-When the catalyst isn’t able to burn off the unburned hydrocarbons in the exhaust; an unpleasant odor can occur.
-Finally, As well as a rough run or misfire may be felt; or the Check Engine light may illuminate.
+The catalyst inside the catalytic converter, is nearly always comprised of precious metals, such as platinum, rhodium, or palladium.
+Consequently, when the catalyst isn’t able to burn off the unburned hydrocarbons in the exhaust; an unpleasant odor can occur.
+Furthermore, a rough running engine or misfire may be felt, or the Check Engine light may illuminate.

-Your ignition coil transforms low voltage electrical power 12 volts D.C. to high voltage current 50,000 volts D.C. or higher.
-So, Your vehicle’s ignition coil sends an electrical signal from the computer to your spark plugs.
-And, The spark generated by them ignites the fuel and air mixture in the engine that enables the car to start.
+Your ignition coil transforms low voltage electrical power 12 volts D.C. to; high voltage current 50,000 volts D.C. or higher.
+So, your vehicle’s ignition coil sends an electrical signal, to your spark plugs.
+As a result, the spark generated by the coil; ignites the air/fuel mixture in the engine, that enables the car to start.

-A failing coil can result in a number of problems; such a stalled vehicle, rough idling, or a vehicle failure.
-So, If an ignition coil is not working properly; no spark will ignite the air fuel mixture, causing a misfire.
-Finally, A bad ignition coil can severely damage the engine or catalytic converter.
+A failing coil, can result in a number of problems.
+Such as, a stalled vehicle or, a rough idling engine.
+Also, if an ignition coil is not working properly; no spark will ignite the air/fuel mixture, causing a misfire.
+Finally, a bad ignition coil can, severely damage the engine or catalytic converter.

-Worse yet, after that many miles; spark plugs have a tendency to seize in the cylinder head.
-Finally, On some vehicles, spark plug replacement may be labor intensive and involve removal of the intake plenum.
+Worse yet, after that many miles, spark plugs have a tendency, to seize in the cylinder head.
+Furthermore, on some vehicles, spark plug replacement may be labor intensive and involve, removal of the intake plenum.

 Fuel Or Gas Caps

-Most fuel filler caps have threads; which are fixed to the tank pipe with matching threads.
-A rubber gasket at the top is compressed when the cap is fixed and it stops fuel and fuel vapor leaks.
-The fuel filler cap also has air vents that allow the air to enter into the tank and maintain pressure.
+Most fuel or gas caps have threads, which are fixed to the tank pipe with matching threads.
+A rubber gasket at the top, is compressed when the cap is fixed so it stops; fuel and fuel vapor leaks.
+The fuel filler cap also has air vents; that allow the air to enter into the tank and maintain pressure.

-However, cleaning the cap and/or greasing the gasket may also help in a few cases.
-A loose fuel cap is a frequent and inexpensive cause of a check engine light.
-A loose fuel cap can change aspects of the fuel tank that can cause low performance within the engine.
-If your check engine light is on always check your gas cap first.
+However, cleaning the cap and/or greasing the gasket, may also help in a few cases.
+A loose fuel cap is a frequent and inexpensive cause, of a check engine light.
+A loose fuel cap can change aspects of the fuel tank, that can cause, low performance within the engine.
+So, if your check engine light is on, always check your gas cap first.

-A thermostat is part of the cooling system that regulates the temperature of the coolant in the engine.
-The thermostat is a metal valve that has a temperature sensor built in.
+A thermostat is part of the cooling system that, regulates the temperature of the coolant, in the engine.
+The thermostat is a metal valve, that has a temperature sensor built in.
 It can either be open or closed.
-When the thermostat is closed, it keeps the coolant in the engine.
-When the engine gets to a predetermined temperature; the thermostat opens allowing coolant to circulate.
+So, when the thermostat is closed, it keeps the coolant, in the engine.
+But, when the engine gets to a predetermined temperature, the thermostat opens, allowing coolant to circulate.

-So, The circulation of coolant prevents the engine from overheating.
-And, If the thermostat fails to open, the engine will overheat.
-If the thermostat fails to close; the engine may never reach the optimal operating temperature (~220F).
-The thermostat opens and closes many times when the car engine is running.
-It is the most common component in the cooling system to fail, causing the car to overheat.
+So, the circulation of coolant, prevents the engine from overheating.
+But, if the thermostat fails to open, the engine will overheat.
+If the thermostat fails to close, the engine may never reach the optimal operating temperature (~220F).
+The thermostat opens and closes many times, when the car engine is running.
+It is the most common component in the cooling system to fail, causing the car, to overheat.

-So, The mass airflow sensor (MAF) helps the engine’s computer maintain optimal combustion.
-Signs of failure include a rough idle and the car running rich.
-Furthermore, A MAF is an electronic device that runs between your vehicle’s air box and intake manifold.
-It measures the amount of air that passes through it; and sends this information to the engine’s computer, or ECU.
+The mass airflow (MAF) sensor helps the engine, maintain optimal combustion.
+Signs of failure include, a rough engine idle and the engine running rich.
+So, the mass airflow (MAF) sensor is an electronic device that runs; between your vehicle’s air box and intake manifold.
+It measures the amount of air that passes through it and sends this information to the; engine’s computer, or (ECU).

-As a result, The ECU takes this information and combines it with air intake temperature data to help determine the proper amount of fuel necessary for an optimal combustion.
-If your vehicle’s MAF sensor is failing; you will notice rough idling and the vehicle running rich.
-Your Mass Air Flow Sensor (MAF Sensor) determines the amount of air entering your engine for your car’s computer to use when determining the optimal air-to-fuel ratio in your ignition chamber.
-MAF sensor failure can happen in cars of any age.
+Consequently, the (ECU) takes this information and combines it with; air intake temperature data, to help determine the proper amount of fuel necessary, for an optimal combustion.
+If your vehicle’s (MAF) sensor is failing, you will notice rough idling and the vehicle running rich.
+So, your (MAF) sensor reads the amount of air, entering your engine, for your car’s computer to use; when determining the optimal air/fuel ratio in the combustion chamber.
+Finally, (MAF) sensor failure can happen in cars, of any age.

-The purge valve is the part of the vehicle Evaporative Emission Control (EVAP) system.
-The EVAP system prevents fuel vapors in the fuel tank from escaping into the atmosphere.
-The EVAP system traps fuel vapors from the fuel tank and temporarily stores them in the charcoal canister.
+So, the purge valve is part of the vehicle’s, evaporative emission control (EVAP) system.
+The (EVAP system) prevents fuel vapors in the fuel tank, from escaping into the atmosphere.
+The (EVAP) system, traps fuel vapors from the fuel tank and temporarily stores them, in the charcoal canister.

-The most common problem with the purge valve is when it sticks or does not close fully.
+So, the most common problem, with the purge valve is, when it sticks or does not close fully.
 This may cause the “Check Engine” warning light to come on.
-In some cars, a stuck-open purge valve can cause difficulty starting right after refueling at a gas station; for the first few seconds the engine may run rough and stumble.
+In some cars, a stuck-open purge valve, can cause difficulty starting, right after refueling.
+Also, for the first few seconds the engine may, run rough and stumble.